From the Corner of His Eye: Enoch Cain Jr

 Enoch Cain Jr is a delusional psychopath.
 He pushed his beloved Naomi off the observation platform of a fire tower to her death.
-It was later revealed that he did this for financial benefit, profiting from the state paying him compensation to avoid a civil lawsuit, as Junior would have triumphed in resulting litigation if he had decided to do so, claiming the bridge wasn't maintained adequately.
+It was later revealed that he did this for financial benefit, profiting from the state paying him compensation to avoid a civil lawsuit, as Junior would have triumphed in resulting litigation if he had decided to do so, claiming the bridge was not maintained adequately.
 He manages to fool all the investigating officers into thinking that it was an accident.
 Only one detective, Thomas Vanadium, is unpersuaded, and later devotes his life to proving Junior's guilt.
 He manages to nearly kill Vanadium and believes he did so, but eventually, Vanadium is revealed to have survived and constantly stalks Junior, at first making him believe that he is a ghost back for vengeance.

 Junior often promises himself he will never kill again for fear of punishment, and yet he breaks these promises due to his increasing insanity and eventually decides he enjoys killing and becomes a serial killer.
 Junior's reasoning for this is that he has no belief in an afterlife and decides to do whatever he wants in this world without fear of punishment in the next.
 He also seems incapable of feeling any remorse mentally, but his body almost always reacts physically to these events, such as stress-induced VD.
 He normally rationalizes these with absurd explanations that only make sense in his own demented mind.
 His life and the White family's destinies become intertwined because of an unsettling dream and an act of violence.
 Early in the book, he believes that Angel is Barty, and attempts to kill her, Celestina, and Wally but, though he wounds Wally badly, is fended off and nearly shot by Celestina.
 Later, Junior is revealed to be Angel's father, the result of a rape.
 In the end, his assumption his offspring would bring about his undoing is true as he is ultimately pushed into another world by Angel after trying to kill Barty and being distracted by his nemesis, Detective Vanadium, leaving the killer trapped there.
 According to Angel, this world is inhabited by the 'big bugs' she was drawing.
-While his fate isn't explained further, it can be assumed he was either killed by the 'big bugs' or died of old age.
+While his fate is not explained further, it can be assumed he was either killed by the 'big bugs' or died of old age.